Dylan25/Graph-ADT-and-math-kit/README.md

 README: by Dylan Welch CruzID: dtwelch

-Graph.c: Implementation file for an integer based adjacency list representation of directed or undirected graphs with BFS capability.
+Graph.c: An ADT for creating, managing, manipulating, and performing BFS or DFS$

 Graph.h: The header file containing the public access functions from Graph.c

-List.c: Implementation file for an integer que adt called List used to store the asjacency lists for each graph
+List.c: An object queue ADT utlized to implement the adjacency list representat$

-List.h: The header file containing the public access functions from List.c
+List.h: The header file containing the public access functions from Graph.c

-GraphTest.c: A client for testing List.java.
+GraphTest.c: A client for testing Graph.c.

-FindPath.c: A client file that utilizes Graph.c (Note I did not complete this)
+FindComponent.c: A client file that utilizes Graph.c to find the strongly conne$ and output them to another file.

-Makefile: creates the FindPath executable for this project compiles component files and cleans directory.
+Makefile: compiles necessary source files to create the FindComponent executable